isb-cgc/examples-R/inst/doc/ExpressionandProteinCorrelation.md

 ## 6     ER-alpha          -2.897148
 ```

-And run a spearman correlation on it:
+The dimension of the resulting table should match the number of observations indicated in our original BigQuery result, and now we perform a Spearman correlation on the two data vectors:

 ```r
 cor(x=data$normalized_count, y=data$protein_expression, method="spearman")